Tropical Storm Elsa makes landfall, heads to Georgia

-ST. PETERSBURG, Fla.
-(AP) — A weakened Tropical Storm Elsa dumped rain across Florida’s northern Gulf Coast early Wednesday but spared the state significant damage as it headed northward.
+SAVANNAH, Ga.
+(AP) — A weakened Tropical Storm Elsa dumped rain across Florida’s northern Gulf Coast early Wednesday, sparing the state from significant damage as it churned toward Georgia with threats of flooding downpours and possibly tornadoes.

-Elsa wobbled through the Gulf of Mexico, briefly reaching hurricane strength, but moved ashore as a tropical storm, the U.S. National Hurricane Center said Wednesday in its 11 a.m. advisory.
-The storm made landfall in lightly populated Taylor County, Florida, with maximum sustained winds clocking 65 mph (105 kph).
+Elsa wobbled through the Gulf of Mexico, briefly reaching hurricane strength, but moved ashore as a tropical storm late Wednesday morning.
+The U.S. National Hurricane Center said the storm made landfall in lightly populated Taylor County, Florida, with maximum sustained winds of 65 mph (105 kph).

-Gov. Ron DeSantis said at a morning news conference that no major structural damage or deaths from the storm had been reported.
+Gov. Ron DeSantis told a news conference that no major structural damage or storm deaths had been reported.

-“Clearly, this could have been worse,” the Republican governor said, adding that many storm-related deaths come after the system passes.
+“Clearly, this could have been worse,” the Republican governor said, though he cautioned that many storm-related deaths happen after the system passes.
 “Be very careful when you're working to clear debris.”

-Tropical storm warnings were canceled for Cape Coral and Fort Myers.
-Further north, the Tampa Bay metropolitan area — while wet and windy — appears to have emerged mostly unscathed.
-Tampa was no longer under a hurricane warning, but weather forecasters warned of tropical storm conditions, including strong winds and flash flooding.
-Tornado watches were also in effect in some areas.

-DeSantis said there were up to 26,000 customers without power in the region, most of them in Hillsborough, Pinellas and Polk counties that surround Tampa Bay.
-Crews were working to restore electricity and DeSantis said no hospitals reported an outage, which has been a major problem in past storms.

-"We’re fortunate to see minimal damage & flooding this morning, but it’s important to keep safety top of mind.
-Be aware of your surroundings & don’t drive through flood waters,” Tampa Mayor Jane Castor said via Twitter.
+Even after Elsa struck land, tropical storm warnings remained Wednesday afternoon along Florida's Big Bend as well as for the entire Georgia and South Carolina coasts.
+Tornado watches were also in effect in parts of northern Florida and southeast Georgia until 8 p.m.
+Wednesday.

+Scattered power outages were being reported along Elsa's path Wednesday afternoon, with about 30,000 homes and businesses on either side of the Georgia-Florida state line without electricity, according to the website poweroutages.us.

+In Steinhatchee, Florida, not far from where Elsa came ashore, there was some flooding, but no worse than the town typically sees from heavy rain, said Melissa Roper, whose family owns Off The Clock Fisheries and Marina along the Steinhatchee River.

+“It’s definitely a lot better than expected considering it was supposed to be a hurricane that hit,” Roper said.
+“We’re pretty fortunate.”

-Elsa was forecast to cross from Florida into southeast Georgia on Wednesday afternoon, and the National Hurricane Center issued a tropical storm warning for the state’s entire 100-mile (160-kilometer) coast.
-Elsa was expected to bring 2 to 4 inches (5 to 10 centimeters) of rain to Georgia as it churns to the northeast before entering South Carolina to the west of Savannah early Thursday.
-By Friday, the storm’s effects were expected to be felt as far north as New England.
+Elsa's center was forecast to cross into southeast Georgia on Wednesday afternoon, bringing a risk of flooding from an anticipated 2 to 4 inches (5 to 10 centimeters) of rain.
+The storm was forecast to move into South Carolina early Thursday, and by Friday its effects could be felt as far north as New England.

 The storm complicated the search for potential survivors and victims in the collapse of a Miami-area condominium on June 24.
-Despite that challenge, crews continued the search in the rubble of Champlain Towers South in Surfside, Florida, on the state's southeast coast.
+Regardless, crews continued the search in the rubble of Champlain Towers South in Surfside, Florida, on the state's southeast coast.

-The storm also temporarily halted demolition work Wednesday on the remainder of an overturned cargo ship that’s partially submerged off the coast of Georgia.
+The storm also temporarily halted demolition Wednesday on the remainder of an overturned cargo ship off the coast of Georgia.
 The South Korean freighter Golden Ray capsized in September 2019 off St. Simons Island, about 70 miles (110 kilometers) south of Savannah.
-Crews have dismantled and removed more than half the ship since November.
+Crews have removed more than half the ship since November.

-More than 250 workers are assigned to the salvage operation, and most of them were sheltering indoors Wednesday, said Coat Guard Petty Officer 2nd Class Michael Himes, a spokesperson for the multiagency command overseeing the demolition.

 “As far as the wreck shifting, that’s highly unlikely,” Himes said.